Learn about the MindBridge score and how it is calculated in general ledger analyses.

 What is the MindBridge score?

-Transactions with higher scores are more likely to be of interest during audit scenarios.
+Transactions with higher risk scores are more likely to be of interest during audit scenarios.
+A transaction may receive a higher score if:

-- Transactions that trigger a single control point that's heavily weighted will also have a higher score
+- The transaction triggered a single control point that's heavily weighted

 Levels of analysis